Solo & Independent Travel Off the Beaten Path

 • Guesthouses & Homestays: In places like Hunza, Gilgit, and Skardu, expect to pay around 2000-4000 PKR per night for a clean room with a shared or private bathroom.
 Families are usually very hospitable, and staying with them is a great way to connect with local culture.

 • Mid-Range Hotels: If you want a bit more comfort, mid-range hotels start from around 5000-8000 PKR.
-These often have hot showers, Wi-Fi, and heating (which you’ll appreciate on chilly nights).
+These often have hot showers, Wi-Fi, and heating.

 • Camping: In trekking areas like Fairy Meadows or around Passu, you’ll find opportunities to camp.
-Some guesthouses let you pitch your own tent for a small fee, while others rent tents and provide basic facilities.
+Also some guesthouses wil let you pitch your own tent for a small fee.

 Be prepared: Even in bigger towns, power outages are frequent and hot water isn’t always reliable, especially in budget places.
 Carrying a power bank or solar charger is a good idea to keep your electronics running.